PowerShell/vscode-powershell/docs/ise_compatibility.md

 # ISE Compatibility

-While the PowerShell extension for VSCode does not seek 100% compatibility/reproduction of features in the PowerShell ISE, there are features in place to make the VSCode experience more natural for users of the ISE.
+While the PowerShell extension for VSCode does not seek complete feature parity with the PowerShell ISE, there are features in place to make the VSCode experience more natural for users of the ISE.